How to Apply

 In recognition of selfless service since September 11, 2001, Lipscomb University participates in the Yellow Ribbon Program at the highest level.
 More important, we recognize that military members who began their educations in the service are in possession of a wonderful resource upon which to build the rest of their lives and the lives of their families.

-We believe that some things in life are free.
+We believe that some things in life are earned.
 And you deserve it.

 - Learn more about eligibility.